MHF COVID Policy

 MHF is usually open rain or shine.

 Lots of factors go into deciding whether or not we have to close, and patron & staff safety are at the top of our list.
 If the parking lot is too muddy for cars to safely navigate, if the trails are too slippery for people to navigate, and if there are safety hazards that prohibit the use of the trail scenes, we will not open our gates.

 There is no additional charge for parking.

-Front CIRCLE (the MHF waiting area):
+Front Circle (the MHF waiting area)